DrMarkusVoss/pumla/README.md

 ### Simple example
 #### Defining a re-usable element
+Of course you need to have `pumla` installed.
+See further below for installation instructions.

 Create a folder for the example.
 Change into that folder.
 Call `pumla init`.
 A file called `pumla_macros.puml` should have been created in the folder.